(Was a part of chapter 45 in version 1)

 -The whole universe obeys to our own consciousness.
 Very pleasant certainly, but for the other people there, it will quickly boil down to the previous case.
 So we guess that our sweet pets will quickly flee to more interesting places, while leaving only some spiritual tamagotchi appearances for us to play with.

--The most likely case, is that we have some «quantum mixing» of the two influences, so that each object will more or less obey our consciousness, the consciousness of other persons, or the «physics» of this universe, just as in the physical world a particle has a quantum probability to obey one of the field it is submitted to, rather than another.
+-The most likely case, is that we have some «quantum mixing» of the two influences (important note 91 on the use of the word «quantum»), so that each object will more or less obey our consciousness, the consciousness of other persons, or the «physics» of this universe, just as in the physical world a particle has a quantum probability to obey one of the field it is submitted to, rather than another.
 And this influence will happen under the form of more or less random «quantum events», where our consciousness «magically» modifies objects in our surrounding.
 But we do not always succeed in doing so, due to the random element.
 This lefts room for the action of others.
 Such universes are interesting, since we share an experience with real other people, while each keeping our own freewill, our own living space and our own private thought space.
 Also, in such universes, we have «magical powers», which manifest as a limited «field».
 This «field» may even appear as flames or rays of light, as in video games.

 But if so, a «mixing» is a parameter, which is fixed in an arbitrary way.
 We already found such arbitrary parameters in the physical world, like the magnitude of the different forces, masses of the quarks, etc. Which are set at the occasion of special events (paradox resolution, chapter III-3 or «symmetry breaking», chapter IV-9).
 These arbitrary parameters are then forced to continue unchanged (chapter III-3 rule 5) and become unbreakable «laws of physics».
 Similarly, we can guess that spiritual universes have various parameters set when they are created, or at the occasion of major events which happen just after this creation.
 And indeed, spiritual traditions say that enlightened beings can create such universes, and receive their disciples into them, so that they are in a paradise.
 The parameter fixing events probably happen when the enlightened person does his parinirvana, while the «quantum mixing» of influences are set later when each disciple joins.
 However to know how these events happen exactly is today (2014) way too speculative so that we can say anything useful on it.
 Very probably the «controls» to do this are accessible and understandable only in the after-life.